 Related Programs or Certificates

-Certificate program in informatics and modeling.
+Informatics and Modeling Minor.
 The Integrative Genomic Sciences (IGS) pathway is an integrative program of coursework and research in the areas of bioinformatics, genomics, computational biology, and bioethics.
 IGS involves faculty and students in the life sciences, physical sciences, information sciences, and philosophy.
-The IGS course requirements are listed here.
-Students interested in the IGS certificate should contact Professor R. Lane.

 This program provides an attractive option for life science majors to enrich their course and research background.
 Students are advised to begin research by their junior year if they intend to pursue the BA/MA.
 Admission is competitive and based on GPA, faculty recommendations, and research experience.